MicrosoftDocs/power-platform/power-platform/guidance/adoption/support-strategy-makers.md

 ## Partner support

 Many customers choose to work with partners on their Power Platform adoption, including support.
-This can include development assistance for makers, help in establishing a CoE and technical support procedures, as well as training for your help desk and makers.
+This can include development assistance for makers, help in establishing a CoE, and technical support procedures, as well as training for your help desk and makers.

 ## Power Platform community support

 Connect with peers and Power Platform technical experts through our worldwide [Power Platform community](https://powerusers.microsoft.com/).
-The community features forums for you to ask questions, trainings, blogs and sample galleries to take inspiration from.
+The community features forums for you to ask questions, trainings, blogs, and sample galleries to take inspiration from.
 It can be powerful and exceedingly helpful.
 However, as is the case with any public forum, it's important to validate the advice and information posted on the forum.

 The Power Platform community is vibrant.
-Every day, there are a great number of blog posts, articles, webinars, and videos published.
+Every day, a great number of blog posts, articles, webinars, and videos are published.
 When relying on community information for troubleshooting, watch out for:

 - How recent the information is.
 - Whether the situation and context of the solution found online truly fits your circumstance.